SocketX Server On-Premise Deployment

 Technical Requirements

-- A web or mobile application project that communicates with a backend service over WebSocket.
+- A web or mobile application that communicates with a backend service over WebSockets.

 Credentials

-- An AWS Access Key ID and AWS Secret Access Key provided by Eclypses to access the private container repository.
+- An AWS Access Key ID and AWS Secret Access Key provided by Eclypses for access to the private container repository.

 Deployment Options